Writing for an audience

 - Suitcase Story: For a story about a travel or vacation experience, make a suitcase out of a 12- x 18-inch piece of brown construction paper.
 Fold the paper in half and round the corners with scissors.
 Cut two handles from yellow or tan paper and tape them in place.
 Staple the child’s final story inside the suitcase.

-Publishing Factual Reports and Book Reports
+Ways Children Can Publish Factual Reports and Book Reports

 - Lapbooks and Flap Books: These make great avenues for displaying facts, photos, drawings, and short reports.
 They work well for factual reports as well as for explaining the steps of a process.
 Here’s just one of many lapbooking websites to help get you started.